MattiasKallio/snillrik-fogis/README.md

-# snillrik-fogis
+# Snillrik Fogis
-Wordpress plugin for displaying soccer info from Fogis using generated shortcodes.
+#### Wordpress plugin for displaying soccer info from Fogis using generated shortcodes.

 ## How to use
 It's not very well documented just right now.
 But the basic idea is to generate shortcodes under the Fogis settings-page by selecting teams etc.